Curricular Education Programs

 Why should I apply?

-• Job placement and career counseling assistance available
+• Job placement and career counseling assistance are available.

 How to apply

-Eagleton must receive ALL components of your application packet by Monday, October 23rd at 5:00 pm.
+Eagleton must receive ALL components of your application packet by Monday, October 21st at 5:00 pm.
 Late applications will not be accepted.
-Students must submit an application BEFORE recommendation letters are processed.
 Receipt of recommendation letters will be confirmed with applicants via email after their application is submitted.
-All recommendation letters must be received by Monday, October 23rd at 5:00 pm to be included in this application packet.
+All recommendation letters must be received by Monday, October 21st at 5:00 pm to be included in this application packet.

 FAQ